How Do Student Loans Work?

 There are four types of federal student loans for college:

 1. Direct Subsidized Loan: Subsidized Stafford loans, also known as direct subsidized loans, are available to undergraduate students with demonstrated financial need.
-While enrolled in college at least half-time and for six months after you graduate or drop below half-time enrollment, you won’t have to pay interest on the amount you borrowed.
+You won’t have to pay interest on the borrowed amount while enrolled in college at least half-time and for six months after you graduate or drop below half-time enrollment.
 This can be a huge cost savings.

-3. Federal Direct PLUS Loan: Grad PLUS and Parent PLUS loans are available to graduate students and parents of dependent undergraduate students.
-PLUS loans aren’t subsidized, so interest will start accruing as soon as the loan is fully disbursed.
+3. Federal Direct PLUS Loan: Grad PLUS and Parent PLUS loans are available to graduate and dependent undergraduate students’ parents.
+PLUS loans aren’t subsidized, so interest will start accruing once the loan is fully disbursed.
 Repayment can be deferred while the student is enrolled in college and for six months after graduation.

 Private Loans